Originally released November 1988. Review originally published July 9th, 2007.

 Like an un-missing link, one listen to Bummed telegraphs the lineage between the angular street smarts of the Mondays debut Squirrel and G Man and the ribald, picture postcard torpor of Pills & Thrills slacker eulogy.
 Produced by veteran Martin Hannett and recorded in the pastoral if-nowhere-had-a-middle location of Driffield, it’s the sound of drugs, work-hating lethargy, nefariousness with no direct victim and a life on the trainered hoof that required fingers in lots of dirty, dirty pies.
 (Fittingly, The Slaughtehouse studio used was destroyed by fire later, legend having it that the owners had the remarkable foresight to remove its entire collection of masters shortly beforehand).

-It’s an easy piece of class tourism to over analyse what informs Bummed’s root ethos; perhaps nearly a decade of Thatcherism and her obsession with convention and social control, her vehement policy of placing capital into the hands of the aspirational working classes and the impact on the substrata of have nots, will nots and just don’t give a fuck nots; maybe too the steady increase in drug use, disappearance of skilled manufacturing jobs and the dismantling of the welfare state created an appetite for escapism unparalleled since the hippy era.
+It’s an easy piece of class tourism to over analyse what informs Bummed’s root ethos.
+A decade of Thatcherism and her obsession with convention and social control had an impact on the substrata of have nots, will nots and just don’t give a fuck nots.
+Maybe too the steady increase in drug use, disappearance of decent jobs and the dismantling of the welfare state created an appetite for escapism unparalleled since the hippy era.
 Maybe.
 But it was impossible equally to legislate for Shaun Ryder’s blunted urban poetry, his hisses, burbling snatches of nursery rhyme and twisted character pieces as they confounded all of that patronising socio-therapy; the realisation hits almost immediately that this blunted bard would’ve been a dope-takin’, ass-squeezin’ no-work pied piper for the x generation if John F Kennedy had been the King of England.

 Built around the core of his stream of unconsciousness, brother Paul’s undulating P-Funk bass and Mark Day’s chiming, trebly guitar, Bummed opens with the twisted, Tammy Wynette but from Little Hulme whine of Country Song and the unbridled insanity of Moving In With, but it’s on Mad Cyril that it gets real traction; wielding huge, up-tempo whumping synth stabs, gutter bass and gonzoid samples, it sounds like working men’s club disco from outer space.
 It’s also the key (Excusing the stutter of Fat Lady Wrestlers) to Bummed’s demented, boogie down core; anti-stadium schlock, Performance sees Day throwing off another huge, spiralling guitar riff which sounded like something The Edge might have done had he been brought up in Longsight listening to Funkadelic.